We are currently closed

 The Two Main Types of Plate-Related Fraud

-Illegal plates are plates that do not meet legal manufacturing or display standards, such as incorrect spacing or fonts.
+Plates that do not meet legal manufacturing or display standards, such as incorrect spacing or fonts.
+These breach display regulations and can lead to enforcement issues for innocent owners.

 How DVLA Systems Protect Plate Ownership